Kunalgsolanki/NextjsTutorial/README.md

 ```

 ![data5](https://github.com/Kunalgsolanki/NextjsTutorial/assets/105452144/8f895151-3dea-4447-b551-e626f692b723)
-## here see only downdowload client component here not download  user.tex becouse it is server component
+## here see only downdowload client component here not download  user.tsx becouse it is server component
 ## in this way we  imporve ouer component size so that it take few time load into browser